Overview

 What to expect

 Because of the sensitive nature of some traumatic experiences, clients are not expected to discuss any information they don't feel comfortable sharing immediately.
-A safe, supportive environment can facilitate the healing process, and it may take time for a client to know they are secure enough to talk about difficult, complex subjects.
+A safe, supportive environment can facilitate the healing process, and it may take time for the client to know they are secure enough to talk about these difficult, complex subjects.

-Once this preliminary interview is concluded, the therapist can compare their findings with diagnostic criteria from the Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition (DSM-V) to create a treatment plan according to the client’s unique needs, circumstances, and symptoms.
+Once the preliminary interview is concluded, the therapist can compare their findings with diagnostic criteria from the Diagnostic and Statistical Manual of Mental Health Disorders, Fifth Edition (DSM-V) to create a treatment plan according to the client’s unique needs, circumstances, and symptoms.
 This step may be crucial because co-morbidity with panic disorder, generalized anxiety disorder, and major depressive disorder are common in individuals with somatic symptoms and may require different or additional treatment approaches.

-In addition to applying somatic therapy techniques, treatment may include psychotherapeutic methods, medications, or, in some more treatment-resistant cases, electroshock therapy (ECT).
+In addition to applying somatic therapy techniques, treatment may include therapeutic methods, medications, or, in some more treatment-resistant cases, electroshock therapy (ECT).
 Therapists may integrate several treatment modalities to address all aspects of an individual's healing.

 It is important to consult with a doctor or medical professional before beginning or changing any medication plan.
 The information provided in this article is not intended as medical advice; please consult a qualified healthcare professional for personalized guidance.